Nightshade14/Nightshade14/README.md

 ## 🚀 About Me

-I'm a ML Engineer building scalable AI systems that serve millions of users.
+I'm a Machine Learning Engineer building scalable AI systems that serve millions of users.
 Graduated with MS in Computer Science from New York University (NYU) bringing cutting-edge research into production-ready engineering.
 - Boosted CTR by 34% and conversion lift by 7.2% after spearheading 6 real-time recommendation pipelines that build dynamic affinity profiles and apply geo-contextual targeting with real-time behavioral signals
 - Productized the search and recommendation stack as a configurable plug-and-play product inside the headless CMS, adding UI-driven ranking knobs and fallback rules that opened a $300K ARR upsell channel
 - Delivered 0.87 NDCG@10 and 90 % Recall@10 by architecting a personalized hybrid (lexical + semantic) search engine for a 5M SKU catalog, combining Learning-to-Rank (LTR), custom entity taggers and multi-stage re-ranking